codatio/codat-docs/docs/integrations/commerce/woocommerce/commerce-woocommerce-setup.md

 ## Check your sync settings in the Codat Portal

 If this is your first commerce integration, update your [data type settings](/integrations/commerce/commerce-sync-settings) to enable commerce data types.

-You're now ready to [set up companies](/other/portal/companies#add-a-new-company) for your customers in the Codat Portal.